Mar0xy/goofish-cny-superbuy/README.md

-# Goofish USD Price Converter
+# Goofish Price Converter

 ---

 ## Overview

-The **Goofish USD Price Converter** is a browser extension designed to enhance the shopping experience on goofish.com, particularly for users utilizing agent services like **Superbuy**.
-It automatically converts item prices listed in Chinese Yuan (CNY) into **US Dollars (USD)** directly on the product pages and search result listings.
-This provides instant visibility of the approximate USD cost without requiring manual calculations.
+The **Goofish Price Converter** is a browser extension designed to enhance the shopping experience on goofish.com, particularly for users utilizing agent services like **Superbuy**.
+It automatically converts item prices listed in Chinese Yuan (CNY) into **any supported currency** directly on the product pages and search result listings.
+This provides instant visibility of the approximate cost without requiring manual calculations.

 ---